gmanalang/23f-schemasquad-raceready/README.md

-# MySQL + Flask Boilerplate Project
+# MySQL + Flask CS3200 Semester Project - RaceReady

+RaceReady is an event organization application specifically tailored toward longer-distance running races (such as 5Ks, half-marathons, and full marathons).
+Compared to something like your typical high school track and field meet, these events require much more coordination and organization, as there are many more different parties involved – runners, volunteers, sponsors, and the event organizer (host) themselves, just to name a few – as well as more protocols that need to be put in place (formal registration, road closures, spectating, etc.).
+Overall, the stakes are much higher, and the smallest mistake (e.g., not having easy access to a phone number and consequently forgetting to make a call) can quickly derail these events.
+So, this app will ensure that all parties know and fulfill their responsibilities, and it will provide the necessary resources to proactively and reactively tackle issues that may arise.
+Thus, our users will always be RaceReady for each event.

-This repo contains a boilerplate setup for spinning up 3 Docker containers:
+This repo contains a setup for spinning up 3 Docker containers:
 1. A MySQL 8 container for obvious reasons
 1. A Python Flask container to implement a REST API
 1. A Local AppSmith Server